ComputationalRadiationPhysics/picongpu/docs/source/usage/picmi/intro.rst

    :language: python

 Creates a directory ``warm_plasma``, where you can run ``pic-build`` and subsequently ``tbg``.
+You can find this and more elaborate examples in `share/picongpu/pypicongpu/examples`.

 Example User Script for a laser wakefield setup:
 --------------------------------------